 Тор Objective ics (See SA nework) Score Supporting Information Timing Uncertainty 1 Crime 0 Key reason: Site is unlikely to have a discernible effect on levels of crime.
 0 N/A М Key reason: Site is located within 500 m of a primary school.
 M- 2 Education ++ Other info: Site is located within 2 km of a secondary school or other further educational facility ++ LT М Key reason: Site is located within 500 m of a play area or sports facility.
 3 Health ++ Other info: Site is within 1 -4 km of a GP surgery.
 Site is unlikely to have a discernible effect on health inequalities.
-Site is a housing site in close proximity to an existing community ++ S- LT М 4 Housing ++ Key reason: Site provides 162 new homes, including for a range of needs (e.g. affordable, social housing etc.). ++ ST L 5 Access Access ++ Access ++ Key reason: Site is located within 500 m of the countryside or open coast.
+Site is a housing site in close proximity to an existing community ++ S- LT М 4 Housing ++ Key reason: Site provides 162 new homes, including for a range of needs (e.g. affordable, social housing etc.). ++ ST L 5 Access Access ++ Key reason: Site is located within 500 m of the countryside or open coast.
 Site is within 500 m of a bus service / stop or railway station.
 Site is within 500 m of a place of worship, town or village hall.
-Site is within 500 m of a designated historic asset (see SA Objective 10). ++ S- М Other info: Site is unlikely to have a discernible effect on levels of walking or cycling.
-Site is within 1km of a cultural or leisure facility, such as a theatre, sport / recreation centre, museum, etc. LT Key reason: Site is located within 1 km of key employment area.
-6 Economy ++ Other info: unlikely to have a discernible effect on the variety of employment opportunity.
-Site is unlikely to have a discernible effect on access Site has no discernible effect on employment diversification.
+Site is within 500 m of a designated historic asset (see SA Objective 10). ++ S- LT М Other info: Site is unlikely to have a discernible effect on levels of walking or cycling.
+Site is within 1km of a cultural or leisure facility, such as a theatre, sport / recreation centre, museum, etc. Key reason: Site is located within 1 km of key employment area.
+6 Economy ++ Other info: Site has no discernible effect on employment diversification.
 Site is unlikely to have a discernible effect on the variety of employment opportunity.
 Site is unlikely to have a discernible effect on access to jobs.
 Site is unlikely to have a discernible effect on access to jobs. ++ S- LT М Key reason: Potential to have a moderate effect on townscape character or views.
 The extent of green infrastructure proposed is unknown at this stage - a limited amount assumed on a large greenfield site (>0.4 ha).
 7 Urban Other info: The broad proposed design or appearance is unknown at this stage.
-Site located adjacent to sustainable transport opportunities.
-0 S- Н 7 Renaissance • Mitigation: Incorporate green infrastructure into development design.
+Site located adjacent to sustainable transport opportunities. • S- Н 7 Renaissance • Mitigation: Incorporate green infrastructure into development design.
 As this is a large greenfield site, a significant amount will be needed to offset potential adverse effects, which should be determined through sitelevel assessment.
 The layout, including building size, orientation and road layout, should be designed with consideration to the townscape.
 0 LT 11